Electrical Flows for Polylogarithmic Competitive Oblivious Routing: The Representation of Oblivious Routing and the Parallel Complexity

 To evaluate the average (oblivious) flow from the convex combination of $\tilde{O}(\sqrt{m})$ electrical routings, each edge can locally compute the convex combination of the oblivious flows sent along that edge with $\tilde{O}(\sqrt{m})$ work and $O(\log(\sqrt{m})) = \tilde{O}(1)$ depth.
 Thus, it follows that the total parallel complexity of this step is $\tilde{O}(m^{3/2})$ work and $\tilde{O}(1)$ depth.

 Bringing the above bounds together proves the lemma. \end{proof}

 \paragraph*{Funding}

-\textit{M. Henzinger and A. R. Sricharan}: This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No.\ 101019564 ``The Design of Modern Fully Dynamic Data Structures (MoDynStruct)'' and from the Austrian Science Fund (FWF) project ``Fast Algorithms for a Reactive Network Layer (ReactNet)'', P~33775-N, with additional funding from the \textit{netidee SCIENCE Stiftung}, 2020--2024
+\textit{M. Henzinger and A. R. Sricharan}: This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 101019564) and the Austrian Science Fund (FWF) project Z 422-N, project I 5982-N, and project P 33775-N, with additional funding from the \textit{netidee SCIENCE Stiftung}, 2020--2024.